falobma/Malaria-Cell-Detection-using-Tensorflow-and-Keras/README.md

 The Dataset itself contain 27558 cell images. in this program I'm using keras sequential with softmax activation output layer rather than sigmoid one.

-from the dataset I devide 90% of the data for training and 10% for testing Hope you can learn one or two thing from this program !
+from the dataset I devide 90% of the data for training and 10% for testing. \n Hope you can learn one or two thing from this program !
 Cheers !